Skip to Main Content

 • If requested films are not available in one of the databases, library staff will contact the provider and determine if the provider is willing to work with Swank or Kanopy to supply or mount the film.
 If the provider is not willing to work with these services, the film will not be purchased.
 This is due to the high cost (typically $500-$1500), the extensive work required to negotiate the rights, and our experience that such films receive only one viewing.

 • Federal law (the Americans With Disabilities Act [ADA]) and University policy require that all films shown in class or assigned as required viewing should have captioning or be otherwise accessible to students with disabilities.
 In order of preference, the film should have (1) open captioning, (2) closed captioning, (3) a transcript, or (4) subtitles.
-Captioning must be turned on at all showings, regardless of stated needs of students.
-The Library will not purchase or license films without proper captioning or, if captioning is not available, an official transcript.
-If a transcript is not readily available from the Library's usual sources, it is the requester's or professor's responsibility to locate and provide the transcript.
+Captioning must be turned on at all showings, regardless of the stated needs of students.
+The University Library will not purchase or license films without proper captioning or, if captioning is not available, an official transcript.
+If a transcript is not readily available from the library's usual sources, it is the requester's or professor's responsibility to locate and provide the transcript.

-• The Library purchases films that are requested by professors for use in their classes and that can be used multiple times by multiple professors or classes.
+• The University Library purchases films that are requested by professors for use in their classes and that can be used multiple times by multiple professors or classes.
 We do not purchase films for campus organizations and we do not pay for licenses for one-time showings of movies even if they are class-related.
-Our task is to build the Library collection.
+Our task is to build the library collection.

-• The Library purchases feature films in DVD format, chiefly to provide access to standard and classic films and the work of outstanding directors, producers, and actors.
+• The University Library purchases feature films in DVD format, chiefly to provide access to standard and classic films and the work of outstanding directors, producers, and actors.
 These films are generally purchased without PPR, so they can be borrowed by individuals for home use or in face-to-face classroom teaching situations only.

 500 W. University Avenue : El Paso, TX, 79968-0582 : (915) 747-5672